-2023 mileage reimbursement calculator is based on the newly announced standard mileage reimbursement rates for the year 2023, effective 1st January 2023.
-The new standard mileage rates for 2023 and 2022 are given below
+2023 & 2023 mileage reimbursement calculator is based on the newly announced standard mileage reimbursement rates for 2024, effective 1st January 2024.
+The new standard mileage rates for 2024 and 2023 are given below

 Table of Contents